Gexkill/sweng2/RASD/src/index.md

 * [G1] Allows taxi drivers to log in the system:
     * The system must be able to check if the password provided is correct.
     * The system must only let the taxi drivers log in if the provided password is correct.
+    * The system must interact with the old system to do that.
 * [G2] Allows taxi drivers to precise to the system if they are available or not:
     * The system must be able to detect the taxi's location according to the taxi's GPS.
     * The system must be able to determine the appropriate queue for the taxi driver according to it's position.